grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 #### Polyphonic Instrument with a global output effect

 Polyphonic instruments may be used with an output effect.
-Putting that effect in the main Faust code is not a good idea since it would be instantiated for each voice which would be very inefficient.
+Putting that effect in the main Faust code is generally not a good idea since it would be instantiated for each voice which would be very inefficient.

 A convention has been defined to use the `effect = some effect;` line in the DSP source code.
 The actual effect definition has to be extracted from the DSP code, compiled separately, and then combined using the `dsp_sequencer` class previously presented to connect the polyphonic DSP in sequence with a unique global effect, with something like: